 \section{Introduction}

-Traditionally, the design of network protocols mainly focuses on how to maximize the throughput or bandwidth efficiency.
-Recently, the design of energy efficient wireless networks has received an explosion of interest.
-Instead of transmission power consumption, the aforementioned energy efficiency refers to the energy consumed by communication units to process signals, such as encoding and decoding.
-For example, in some remote monitoring applications using wireless sensor networks (WSN), the sensor nodes are expected to be low cost and have many years of battery life.
-It is clear that energy efficiency is the most critical design issue for such networks.
-Inspired by such application scenarios, in this paper we investigate the design of an easy-to-implement energy-efficient \emph{two-way} relaying scheme in which two source nodes exchange their messages with the help of an intermediate relay node, and we evaluate its performance.
+Traditionally, the design of network protocols has mainly focused on how to maximize the throughput or bandwidth efficiency.
+Recently, the design of energy-efficient (a.k.a. green) wireless networks has generated considerable interest.
+Instead of the power consumption related to transmission, the term energy efficiency typically refers to the energy consumed by communication units to process signals, including encoding and decoding operations.
+For example, in some remote monitoring applications using wireless sensor networks (WSNs), the sensor nodes are expected to be of low cost and to have many years of battery life.
+Therefore, energy efficiency is the most critical design issue for such networks.
+Motivated by such application scenarios, in this paper we propose an easy-to-implement energy-efficient \emph{two-way} relaying scheme in which two source nodes exchange their messages with the help of an intermediate relay node, and we evaluate its performance.

-Applying the idea of network coding \cite{Li2003} to this network is particularly simple and fruitful.
-This is because network coding over the binary field (i.e. XOR) is sufficient for the topology, and exchanging one pair of messages between the two nodes requires only three packet transmissions, instead of four when using routing, under the setting of time division multiple access.
+Applying the idea of network coding \cite{Li2003} to two-way relaying networks is particularly simple and fruitful.
+This is because network coding over the binary field (i.e. XOR) is sufficient for this topology.
+Moreover, under the setting of time-division multiple access, exchanging one pair of messages between the two nodes requires only three packet transmissions, instead of four when using routing.
 Here, the three-transmission relaying method is referred to as \emph{direct network coding} (DNC).
-Allowing the source nodes broadcast simultaneously, as proposed by physical-layer network coding (PNC) \cite{Zhang2006,Liew2011} and analog network coding (ANC) \cite{Katti2007}, will further reduce the number of transmissions to two, resulting in even higher spectral efficiency.
-However, these two spectral-efficient schemes are not amenable for the wireless networks with the energy efficiency requirement because of the constraints like accurate synchronization, sophisticated decoding process at relay, no exploration of the direct link, and stringent channel estimation \cite{Gao2009a,Gao2009b}.
+Allowing the source nodes to broadcast simultaneously, as proposed in physical-layer network coding (PNC) \cite{Zhang2006,Liew2011} and analog network coding (ANC) \cite{Katti2007}, further reduces the number of transmissions to two, resulting in even higher spectral efficiency.
+However, these two spectrally efficient schemes are not amenable for wireless networks with energy efficiency requirements because of the need for accurate synchronization, sophisticated decoding at the relay, no use of the direct link, and accurate channel estimation \cite{Gao2009a,Gao2009b}.